All-American midfielder alum to represent home country in Copa America Femenina

-Paul Jobson is a National "A" licensed coach beginning his seventh season at Baylor and first as head coach after spending two seasons as co-head coach, with his wife and co-head coach, Marci.
-Among his duties are serving as the program's day-to-day administrator, planning and structuring practices and organizing summer camps.
+Paul Jobson is a National "A" licensed coach beginning his eighth season at Baylor and first as head coach after spending two seasons as co-head coach with his wife and current assistant coach, Marci.

-During his time at Baylor, he has helped guide the Bears to some of their best seasons in recent memory.
-Since arriving at Baylor in 2008, he has played a significant role in increasing the program's win total in five of the last six years, both overall and in Big 12 play, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
+During his time at Baylor, Jobson has helped guide the Bears to some of their best seasons in recent memory.
+Since arriving at Baylor in 2008, he has played a significant role in increasing the program's win total in four of the last six years, culminating in the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a 2012 Sweet 16 appearance.
 Finishing with the highest ranking and best record (19-1-5) in program history, the 2012 squad ended its Sweet 16 run with the 11th spot in the final National Soccer Coaches Association of America (NSCAA) Poll.